 Denali National Park

-The park is dense with evergreen forests and a vast tundra wilderness, creating a dazzling natural landscape that makes visiting here one of the best things to do in Alaska.
+The park is dense with evergreen forests and a vast tundra wilderness, creating a pristine natural landscape that makes visiting here one of the best things to do in Alaska.

 Moose

-Or head off on a tundra wilderness day trip, venturing deeper into the Arctic range (by land, or even helicopter), where you could encounter Alaskan wildlife like the iconic “Big 5” species: grizzly bears, moose, caribou, wolves, and Dall sheep.
+Head off on a tundra wilderness day trip, venturing deeper into the Arctic range by land, or even helicopter, where you could encounter the iconic “Big Five” species: grizzly bears, moose, caribou, wolves, and Dall sheep.

 Mendenhall Glacier